AntIT-1/azure-network-protocols/README.md

 ![image](https://github.com/AntIT-1/azure-network-protocols/assets/141161539/0e845bab-876b-40f3-8408-f6230c9393b0)

 The next step we will observe ICMP traffic.
 Within your Windows VM install wireshark which is a protocol analyzer.
 Once wireshark is intalled we will filter ICMP traffic to observe the activity.
 Retrieve the private IP address of the Linux machine and try to ping it from your Windows VM.
-Once you enter the ping command, you will see it in wireshark as well powershell.
+Once you enter the ping command, you will see it in wireshark as well as powershell.

 ![image](https://github.com/AntIT-1/azure-network-protocols/assets/141161539/e09de982-8a02-48d9-9062-941001972c15)